lilychacha/github.io/_pages/about.md

   - /about.html
 ---

 I am **Zhu Linli**, a dedicated student pursuing a Bachelor of Science degree in Food Science at the University of California, Davis.
 I am passionate about the world of food science and its potential to impact the way we nourish ourselves and the planet.
 Through my studies, I have gained a solid foundation in food science principles, and I am eagerly anticipating my graduation in June 2024.
-I am currently undergraduate research assistant in [Dr. Delarue's food sensory lab] (https://delaruelab.ucdavis.edu/).
+I am currently undergraduate research assistant in [Dr. Delarue's food sensory lab](https://delaruelab.ucdavis.edu/).
 If you have any questions, feel free to reach me via email: llzhu@ucdavis.edu

 ------